tc39/proposal-intl-displaynames-v2/README.md

 monthNames
 ["Tout", "Baba", "Hator", "Kiahk", "Toba", "Amshir", "Baramhat", "Baramouda", "Bashans", "Paona", "Epep", "Mesra"]
 ```
-As you can see, this makes the code using such hack pretty complicated and hard to understand.
-By using Intl.DisplayNames, the code would looks straightforward as:
+As you can see, using this apporach to get month name for other calendar is extermely nasty.
+By our proposal of using type: "month" in  Intl.DisplayNames, with a calendar: "coptic" option, the code would looks straightforward as:
 ```
 let dn = new Intl.DisplayNames("en", {type: "month", style: "long", calendar: "coptic"}) let monthNames = [ dn.of(1), dn.of(2), dn.of(3), dn.of(4), dn.of(5),